-The government needs money for its functioning.
-Even though government collects money from the public by means of various taxes, for the expenditure of the same, it needs approval from another authority – ie. Legislature!
+Even though the government collects money from the public by means of various taxes and fees, for the expenditure of the same, it needs approval from another authority – ie. Legislature.

 Article 266 of the Constitution of India mandates that Parliamentary approval is required to draw money from the Consolidated Fund of India.
 Besides, Article 114 (3) of the Constitution stipulates that no amount can be withdrawn from the Consolidated Fund without the enactment of a law (appropriation bill).